-A revolution in understanding of the nature of chronic pain is underway, driven by compelling neuroscience.
+A revolution in understanding the nature of chronic pain is underway, driven by compelling neuroscience.
 For the layperson, the take-home message is that most chronic pain conditions can be effectively treated using a neuroplasticity approach.

 Lumley, M.A. & Schubiner, H. (2019).
 Psychological Therapy for Centralized Pain: An Integrative Assessment and Treatment Model.
 Psychosomatic Medicine, V 81, 114-124.